 Platt College San Diego participates under the Federal Student Aid and State programs.
-Financial Aid Department is eager to assist you in determining your financial aid eligibility.
+The Financial Aid Department is eager to assist you in determining your maximum financial aid eligibility.

 - Subsidized Direct Loan is awarded to students based on need.
 The federal government pays the interest in behalf of the student while they are in school.